PhluantMobile/coding-guidlines/README.md

 ### HTML
 - Write semantic HTML (use the correct HTML elements for your purposes)
 - Never include inline javscript in your HTML
-- Give meaningful ids & class names
+- Give meaningful ids & class names that describe the content, not the look

 ### CSS
 - Group properties by purpose (eg. for positioning, coloring, etc.)